emeraldimp/ResourceMigrator/readme.md

     $(SolutionDir)ResourceMigrator.exe $(SolutionDir)

  Additionally, if you don't supply a path to the Solution, ResourceMigrator will assume it's in the Solution root, and go from there.
+This way, simply double-clicking the executible will run the migrator.

 ##Issues
  - Doesn't automatically update csproj to include new resources
  - Doesn't handle multiple resources from different PCLs under the same name (PCL_1.bools isn't combined with PCL_2.bools)
+ - Visual Studio Plugin gives zero feedback that it's doing/done anything.